 With a fair wind you’ll have made a short film as writer-producer or writer-director (anyone who does all three equally well is pretty much guaranteed a career, it’s so rare).
-You may even have grabbed the digital bull by the micro-budget horns and made a feature.
+You may even have grabbed the digital bull by the micro-budget horns and made a low budget feature.

 You should have graduated with at least one saleable feature-length screenplay (if not, you’ll regret it).
 If you’re smart, you’ll have asked an intelligent and pertinent question of every agent who came to give your student group a guest talk, sourced their email address and sent them a short but mesmerizingly clever email while you were still a student – something that would guarantee they remembered you eighteen months later.

 You’ve sent all these agents the final draft of your saleable feature-length script, but you don’t just sit back and wait, because waiting can take up to six months and that’s half your first year gone.
 Instead, you apply to every single new writing scheme that’s taking submissions (steering clear of the vast majority looking to charge you to enter, as only a few are legit).
 And you set calendar alerts for all the ones that aren’t currently open.

 You submit to every writing competition or course you can find, such as BlueCat or Sundance Lab.
 You attend every event you can (such as the Insider Interviews series), mingling with as many producers, directors and fellow screenwriters as time allows (and don’t mistake a Facebook post, tweet or email as having even 5% of the impact of a face-to-face conversation).